hgesel/eas503/week14/reademe.md

       - Broadcasting -- manipulate multiple values at once
   - Pandas - Uses Numpy arrays as the underlying structure.
 Good for analyzing tabular data
   - Scipy (scientific python)- provides libraries for scientific computing, including: integration, interpolation, signal processing, linear algebra, statistics.
 Also uses Numpy infrastructure
-  - Scikit-learn - provides a collection of machine-learning algorithms that use Numy and Scipy
+  - Scikit-learn - provides a collection of machine-learning algorithms that use Numpy and Scipy
     - Most used Python library for machine-learning
       - regression
       - classification